crismorec/elevatorTestCsharp/README.md

-Elevator Control System - Cristhian Moreno Project
+🏗️ Elevator Control System - Cristhian Moreno Project

-This is a technical test for an elementary elevator control system.
-The system manage 4 elevators in a building with 10 floors.
-I focus in clean code, maintainability and avoid the common bugs of "yo-yoing" movement.
+This is my implementation for the elementary elevator control system technical test.
+The system manages 4 elevators in a building with 10 floors.
+I focus in clean code, maintainability and avoid the common bugs of "yo-yoing" movement that other candidates have before.
 🚀 Architectural Overview

 The solution is developed using .NET 8 and is structured for be "production-ready" for a SaaS or B2B environment.
-I separate the logic in different layers:
+I separate the logic in different layers to show my coding style:

-    Abstractions: Define the contracts for elevators.
+    Abstractions: Define the contracts and interfaces for elevators.

     Models: Keep the configurations and enums for status and direction.

     Services: The "brain" of the system where the movement algorithm lives.

-    Unit Tests: A dedicated project using NUnit for validate the logic.
+    Unit Tests: A dedicated project using NUnit for validate the logic and prevent bugs.

 🛠️ Key Features & Fixes